How To Tell When Someone was Last Active on Facebook

 - Add ‘https://*-edge-chat.facebook.com’ to the list and select Save.

 I use a different method of blocking ads so had to ask a couple of people if this worked.
 Two said yes it did and one said it didn’t.
 Your mileage may vary but if you already use ABP, it’s worth a try.

-The downside of turning off status in Facebook is that you won’t be able to see other people’s status either.
-I think that’s fair.
+The downside of turning off status on Facebook is that you won’t be able to see other people’s status either.
+I think that’s a fair trade-off:.
 If you don’t want to be seen, why should you get to see other people?

 If you enjoyed this article, you might also want to check out How To Delete All Messages and Conversations in Facebook Messenger.